Sacroiliac Joint Pain

 - Stiffness of the lower spine

-Pain may increase with certain activities such as walking, twisting, rising to stand, or bending
+Pain may increase with certain activities, such as walking, twisting, rising to stand, or bending.

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
 It will focus on the back.
 This is often enough to make the diagnosis.

-If needed, the doctor may use a nerve block to make sure the pain is coming from the SI joint.
+The doctor may also use a nerve block to make sure the pain is coming from the SI joint.
 Medicine that blocks pain is injected near the SI joint.
 If pain stops, then the joint is confirmed as the cause.

 - Prescription pain relievers

-- Steroid injections into the sacroiliac joint—to decrease inflammation
+- Steroid injections into the sacroiliac joint